CodeYourFuture/js-exercises/week-9/Homework/mandatory/1-practice/2-code-reading.md

     let y = 20
 }

-console.log(f1()) //undefined - no parameter
+console.log(f1()) //undefined - no parameter inside.
-console.log(y) // undefined- y is local scope and not global so value found.
+console.log(y) // undefined- y is a local scope and not global so value found.
 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.